 As shown in Table 3.5.5, based on Groton's current share of rental housing in the market area, an estimated 23 households able to afford up to \$1,800 a month rent might be absorbed by additional rental development in a competitive rental property in this location each year.
 The table also shows the number of households at each rental point that might be absorbed based on Groton's share of rental housing in the market area.
-Table 3.5.5 presents these estimates for each of the rental points shown in Figure 3.5.13.64 Some number of these units, in the lower price points, could add to the Town's Table 3.5.5 Groton's Average Annual Demand for Rental Units affordable housing stock.
+Table 3.5.5 presents these estimates for each of the rental points shown in Figure 3.5.13.65 Some number of these units, in the lower price points. could add to the Town's Table 3.5.5 Groton's Average Annual Demand for Rental Units affordable housing stock.
 The actual number of units that might be captured at these rental prices in a rehabilitation or new construction project in Groton will depend on the quality and size of the units, site and building amenities, pricing, marketing, and other factors.

-64 The figures in the demand columns are not additive.
+65 The figures in the demand columns are not additive.
 They are cumulative, with the "Rentals @ \$900" figure representing total estimated average annual demand in both Figure 3.5.13 and Table 3.5.5.

 The information in Figure 3.5.13 can be further broken down into age groups since rental housing developments often seek to attract households such as retirees and singles.
-Figure 3.5.14 young

--
+Figure 3.5.14 young presents demand data for all age groups.
+The graph reflects the greater propensity of younger households to rent and the frequency of their moving compared to older households, as well as the sensitivity of levels of demand to varying rental prices.
+Note that the largest demand for units at all price levels comes from householders younger than age 35.

 Total Average Annual Demand in 40 min Market Area Groton Share of Total Average Demand @ capture rate in market area (0.3%)

 Rentals @ \$900 11,335 33

 Rentals @ \$1,200 9,977 29

 Rentals @ \$1,500 9,011 26

 Rentals @ \$1,800 8,091 23

 Rentals @ \$2,100 7,309 21

 Rentals @ \$2,400 6,571 19

 Rentals @ \$2,700 6,087 18

 Rentals @ \$3,000 5,376 16

-Source: Claritas Spotligh t Reports 2023 and FX M Associates

-Claritas Spotlight Reports, 2023, and FXM Associates
+Source: Claritas Spotlight Reports, 2023, and FXM Associates